 Holker told Dance Spirit it was refreshing to finally be with someone who understood a professional dancer's schedule—the long hours, the travel, the attention from the opposite sex.
 Jealousy could be a thing, sometimes, but their solution was always to just talk it out.
-Or...

-"The first year, we had a Skype relationship," Holker acknowledged.
+"The first year, we had a Skype relationship," Holker recalled.
 "It proved how much we were committed to each other because we'd be on different schedules and we still planned out what hour we'd speak every night.
-After season 7, I went on tour with SYTYCD for three months, and directly after that, he went on tour with The LXD.
+After season seven, I went on tour with SYTYCD for three months, and directly after that, he went on tour with The LXD.
 Then I moved to Toronto to do Cobu 3D, and he went to Miami to film Step Up Revolution.
 In our first year of dating we were separated for nine months."

 Added Boss, "Thank God for Skype, email, picture texts, any form of communication.
 The LXD tour was international, so when I couldn't call, I would write pages and pages of emails."

 Boss already knew Weslie, having met her on set, before he started dating the child's mom, but Holker said she cautiously didn't include her boyfriend in mother-daughter time until about six months into their relationship.